My Approach to Helping

 1) Please check the "Concerns & Issues" list to make sure that your issues are listed.

-3) I'm sometimes asked if I'm willing to see someone every other week.
-My experience is that for the therapy to be effective, we have to start with a minimum of weekly sessions.
-After at least 6-8 months, we can reevaluate.
+2) I'm sometimes asked if I'm willing to see someone every other week.
+My experience is that for the therapy to be effective, we have to start with a minimum of weekly sessions for least 6-8 months.
+After that, we can reevaluate.

 Specific Issue(s) I'm Skilled at Helping With